-Social media provides an amazing opportunity for investigators to acquire evidence.
-Social media intelligence has become a common aspect of many investigations, including insurance fraud, intellectual property theft, online defamation, and even criminal prosecutions.
+With so much information, social media has become a common aspect of many investigations, including insurance fraud, intelligence property theft, online defamation, and even criminal prosecutions.

-Social media capture and preservation is especially important in regulated industries, where social media posts are considered official business records and need to be retained for compliance.
+This makes social media capture and investigation very important, especially in regulated industries, where social media posts are considered official business records that need to be retained for compliance.

 - Volume: Combing through dozens (or hundreds) of social media channels for related profiles

 - Manual work: Manually expanding replies and comments to locate the relevant piece of information

 - Proving authenticity: Tracing the origins of an image or files being investigated

 - Taking countless screenshots: Manually collecting entire Tweets, Facebook posts, conversations, or entire accounts as evidence

 These processes can take such a long time that conducting an inquiry is simply not cost-effective.
 Investigators can spend days on social media — but would a client be prepared to pay for your time?

 Fortunately, there are social media investigation tools that considerably decrease repetitive tasks and even automate the acquisition of data.